-How much does Sarah Turner's WYWTF cost in 2022, and why is it so expensive?
+How much does Sarah Turner's WYWTF cost in 2023, and why is the price of WYWTF that high?

 I hear ya — you’re looking for a career pivot and you don’t want to waste any time or money in the process.
 You want something that will pay well and give you more control over your time — pronto!

 In your late night Google searching you’ve likely discovered copywriting.
-Then the search-engine trail led you to Sarah Turner’s Write Your Way to Freedom copywriting course.
+Then Google led you to Sarah Turner’s Write Your Way to Freedom copywriting course.